I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_custom_receive_transaction_config.md

 ## Members

+`Size`

+The size, in bytes, of this structure.
+The <a href="..\sercx\nf-sercx-sercx2customreceivetransactioncreate.md">SerCx2CustomReceiveTransactionCreate</a> method uses this member to determine which version of the structure the caller is using.
+The size of this structure might change in future versions of the Sercx.h header file.

+`EvtSerCx2CustomReceiveTransactionInitialize`

+A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_custom_receive_transaction_initialize.md">EvtSerCx2CustomReceiveTransactionInitialize</a> event callback function.
+This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.

+`EvtSerCx2CustomReceiveTransactionStart`

+A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_custom_receive_transaction_start.md">EvtSerCx2CustomReceiveTransactionStart</a> event callback function.
+This member must point to a valid function.

 `EvtSerCx2CustomReceiveTransactionCleanup`

 A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_custom_receive_transaction_cleanup.md">EvtSerCx2CustomReceiveTransactionCleanup</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.